dhaladitya108/Python-File-Arranger/README.md

 ```
 example(windows):- ```python file_arranger.py C:/Users/Adi/Download/ C:/Users/Adi/Desktop/files/```</br>
 (linux): ```python file_arranger.py /home/kana/Videos /home/kana/sorted_files/```
-> **Note:** remember to put '/' at the end, and the direction of the backslash should be same as the above example
+> **Note:** remember to put '/' at the end, and the direction of the backslash should be same as the above examples